88lex/safire/README.md

     - groups
     - members

+__Recommended to run safire__:
+- Python 3.7 or higher
+- You can run safire without install from the directory holding `safire.py` (e.g. `cd /opt/safire/safire`; `./safire.py list projects`)
+- To install and run from anywhere on your machine go to /safire dir (not /safire/safire) and run `sudo -H pip3 install --upgrade pip`
+  - Use a recent version of pip that runs with pyproject.toml rather than setup.py (try pip install --upgrade pip)

+__Setup of safire__

-Before running safire you will need one project (new or old is fine) with several apis enabled.
+Before running safire you will need one gsuite project (new or old is fine) with several apis enabled.
-- If no project exists go to https://console.cloud.google.com/projectcreate to create one in your main account
+- If no project exists go to https://console.cloud.google.com/projectcreate to create one in your main gsuite account
 - Then go to https://console.cloud.google.com/apis/library.
 Ensure you choose your main project (dropdown at the top of the page), then enable the following APIs:

     [ __You only need to do this once.__ ]